dig Command in Linux: DNS Lookup

 google.com.
 128 IN A 216.58.206.206

-As you already know, if no DNS record type is specified, dig will request the A record.
+If no DNS record type is specified, dig requests the A record by default.
 You can also query the A record without specifying the a option.

 dig +nocmd mail.google.com cname +noall +answer